-- Cumulative science grade point average (GPA) of 3.0 (on a 4.0 scale). - A 493 or higher with no subsections lower than the 15th percentile on the Medical College Admission Test (MCAT).
+- Cumulative science grade point average (GPA) of 3.0 (on a 4.0 scale). - A 496 or higher with no subsections lower than the 15th percentile on the Medical College Admission Test (MCAT).
 Scores older than three years prior to July of the year of matriculation will not be considered.
 Applicants may obtain information about the MCAT through: www.aamc.org or Association of American Medical Colleges:

-Medical College Admission Test 2450 N St., NW Washington, DC 20037 (202) 828-0690 Email: mcat@aamc.org
+Medical College Admission Test 2450 N St., NW Washington, DC 20037 (202) 828-0690

+Email: mcat@aamc.org
-- Completion of a baccalaureate degree, or equivalent, from a college or university accredited by an agency recognized by the United States Department of Education.

-- Completion of prerequisite coursework with a minimum grade "C" or higher:
+- Completion of a baccalaureate degree, or equivalent, from a college or university accredited by an agency recognized by the United States Department of Education. - Completion of prerequisite coursework with a minimum grade "C" or higher:

-- Biology with lab
+Biology with lab

-- General/Inorganic Chemistry with lab 8 semester hours (or equivalent)
+General/Inorganic Chemistry with lab

-- Organic Chemistry with lab
+Organic Chemistry with lab

-- Physics with lab
+Physics with lab

-- Science elective

-- English courses

-- 8 semester hours (or equivalent) 8 semester hours (or equivalent
+8 semester hours (or equivalent)

-- 8 semester hours (or equivalent)
+8 semester hours (or equivalent)

-- 8 semester hours (or equivalent)
+8 semester hours (or equivalent)

-- 3 semester hours
+8 semester hours (or equivalent)

+Science elective

+English courses

+Semester hours

-- 6 semester hours
+6 semester hours